 When We Breathe Normally

 Air passes through our nose and past the flexible structures at the back of our throat, including the tongue, soft palate and uvula.
 During waking hours, our muscles hold our airway open.
 When we fall asleep, these muscles relax and muscle tone decreases, but usually our airway remains open.
-In approximately 35% of the adult population, snoring occurs when the airway is obstructed.
+Snoring occurs when the airway is obstructed, and affects approximately 35% of the adult population.

 When A Snorer Sleeps